cpmpercussion/twenty-three-hundred/_labs/12-diy-operating-system.md

 ## Coda

 Folks, if you're reading this, you've done it.
-You're at the end of COMP2300/6300 and you've completed all the lab material.
-I'm proud of you, and you should be proud of yourself: I bet you didn't think you would be writing an OS when you starting adding registers in lab 2 (I hope that this lab was a sufficient final boss battle!).
-Remember that these labs are the key learning activity in the course, so if you have missed anything, go back and try it out before the final exam.
-If you find yourself doing something cool with the microbit in future, send it in to your tutor or Charles, we might end up featuring it in future versions of the course!
+You're at the end of Twenty-Three-Hundred and you've completed all the lab material.
+I'm proud of you, and you should be proud of yourself: I bet you didn't think you would be writing an OS when you starting adding registers in lab 2.
+We hope that this lab was a sufficient final boss battle!